Nanit Pro Review: Smart Baby Monitor System

-Nanit quickly became popular among parents looking for a high quality alternative to the traditional parent-unit baby monitors of the past.
+Nanit quickly became popular among parents looking for a high-quality alternative to the traditional parent-unit baby monitors of the past.

-As testament to their popularity and growth, they have been a CES Innovation Award 2020 Honoree, they received the NPD Consumer Electronics Industry Performance Award in 2020, and were listed by CNBC as one of the most promising start-up companies of 2019.
+As a testament to their popularity and growth, they have been a CES Innovation Award 2020 Honoree, received the NPD Consumer Electronics Industry Performance Award in 2020, and were listed by CNBC as one of the most promising start-up companies of 2019.

 All of those awards are very well-deserved, and moms might like to learn that Nanit is run by a woman, Sarah Dorsett (CEO)!